 Think Python came highly recommended to me, and of the books I’ve tried, it’s my favorite so far.
 It does a good job of explaining the essentials of programming at the same time as introducing Python, is not too long, and has exercises in each chapter.
 Plus, it’s free to read online.
 I’ve also taken the highly scientific approach of combing online listicles like this one and seeing which beginner books appear most frequently.
 These results indicate that Python Crash Course by Eric Matthes and Learn Python the Hard Way by Zed A. Shaw are two of the best choices.

 When you’re comfortable with the basics of Python, there are a few ArcGIS-focused books out there.
 Unfortunately, they are written for ArcMap and Python 2 (rather than Pro and Python 3), but you still may find them useful.
-If you’re anxious to get your hands on the first official Python-in-Pro book, keep an eye out for the next edition of Paul Zandbergen’s Python Scripting for ArcGIS, coming late 2019 from Esri Press (note that as of February 2019, the link is still to the older, ArcMap version of the book).
+If you’re anxious to get your hands on the first official Python-in-Pro book, keep an eye out for the next edition of Paul Zandbergen’s Python Scripting for ArcGIS, coming in 2020 from Esri Press (note that as of February 2019, the link is still to the older, ArcMap version of the book).

 Take a course.